yanhan/sysadmin-library/k8s/kube-state-metrics/README.md

 ## Copyright

-The following files in the `standard` subdirectory of this directory are Copyright (c) to Cloud Native Computing Foundation, under Apache License 2.0
+The following files are Copyright (c) to Cloud Native Computing Foundation, under Apache License 2.0

+- base/cluster-role-binding.yaml
+- base/cluster-role.yaml
+- base/deployment.yaml
+- base/service-account.yaml
+- base/service.yaml

 All other files in this directory are Copyright (c) 2019 to Yan Han Pang, under the 3-Clause BSD License.